 Telling one person is the hardest part

 If you have bottled up the struggles you are having for some time, it can feel impossible to speak them aloud to another person.
-However, this is never impossible.
-Although it can be a very difficult challenge, finding and telling someone you trust is a really important step towards recovery.
+You can always start with taking the Depression Self Test online and seeing the results.
+That way it will give you some talking points and can really narrow down what it is that is going on.
+It can be a very difficult challenge, finding and telling someone you trust is a really important step towards recovery.

 Whether you are going through an addiction, a mental health crisis or a prolonged mental illness like depression, it is never too late to change your path.
 Find a trusted person in your life and confide in them; they will help share the load and find what you need to feel better.